 From here, we continue on to Ankara, arriving by early evening and enjoying dinner at the hotel.

 Enjoy a half-day city tour of Turkey's modern capital this morning.
 Ankara is a very old city, founded in 2000 BC, and there are several Roman ruins scattered throughout the metropolis.
 Archaeologists have also found artifacts that date to pre-Roman periods.
 But you'll find that much of Ankara's character is sophisticated and modern, from the educational institutions to the art galleries, from the music to the architecture.
 There are three symphony orchestras and five theaters, offering classic performances of ballet, opera, modern dance, and drama.
 On many levels, Ankara has become the cultural and political center of Turkey.

-In the oldest part of Ankara, you’ll venture to Ankara Castle, high on a hill overlooking the city.
-Little remains of the original complex, built by the Galatians, but much of the architecture from its Roman, Byzantine, and Selcuk eras may still be admired.
-Tour the old town just inside the castle walls, an area where the traditional housing was concentrated during the 16th century for protection within the fortifications.
+In the oldest part of Ankara, we'll venture to Ankara Castle, high on a hill overlooking the city.
+Little remains of the original complex, built by the Galatians, but much of the architecture from its Roman, Byzantine, and Selçuk eras may still be admired.
+We'll tour the old town just inside the castle walls, an area where the traditional housing was concentrated during the 16th century for protection within the fortifications.
 Other highlights of the castle district include the Roman theater, the Temple of Augustus, the Roman Bath, and the Column of Julian.